gakeniamuigai/DS-3891-01-Final-Project---Gakenia-Muigai/README.md

 C (Average): 75-84% accuracy
 D (Poor): Below 75% accuracy

-### Metric 4: Adoption Rate: The percentage of target audience (students and educators within the deployment environment) who actively use the system over a set period.
-A (Excellent): 80-100% adoption
-B (Good): 60-79% adoption
-C (Average): 40-59% adoption
-D (Poor): Below 40% adoption

-### Metric 5: Improvement in Writing Skills: Improvement in students' writing skills over a semester, measured by comparing pre- and post-implementation essay scores.
+### Metric 4: Improvement in Writing Skills: Improvement in students' writing skills over a semester, measured by comparing pre- and post-implementation essay scores.
 A (Excellent): 20% or more improvement
 B (Good): 10-19% improvement
 C (Average): 5-9% improvement